JKTKops/grape1-programs/secd/BYTECODE.md

 linked, and `LDCV 0` with it in `E` will produce the value of `n`.
-To construct the closure for the anonymous function, we can either produce a "direct" closure with `LDCV 0; MKCLO CP 1 1`, or a "linked" closure with `LDE; MKCLO CP 1 1`.
+To construct the closure for the anonymous function, we can either produce a "direct" closure with `LDCV 0; MKCLO CP 1 1`, or a "linked" closure with `MKLCLO CP 1 1`.
 Call the resulting closure `E'`.
 When `E'` is entered, if it is direct, `LDCV 0` will produce the value of `n`.
 If it is linked, then `LLCV 1 0` will produce the value of `n`.

 The main performance consideration should be the size of the closures.
 In this case, they are the same, and we should prefer simply capturing `n` again.
-The bytecode sequence to do this is one byte longer, but the sequence to access the value whenever the resulting closure is called is one byte shorter, and uses the faster `LDCV`.
+The bytecode sequence to do this is two bytes longer, but the sequence to access the value whenever the resulting closure is called is one byte shorter, and uses the faster `LDCV`.
 The enhanced speed of `LDCV` also justifies direct closures if the size difference would be small.
-However, once captures in closures start become very nested, every variable captured "direct" creates a linear growth in the size of the creature closures, and therefore a _quadratic_ growth in both runtime to construct the closures and memory residency.
+However, once captures in closures start to become very nested, every variable captured "direct" creates a linear growth in the size of the created closures, and therefore a _quadratic_ growth in both runtime to construct the closures and memory residency.
 Linked closures, in contrast, would remain a constant size, and the execution time and memory residency remain linear in the complexity of the program itself.